continuedev/continue/docs/docs/setup/select-model.md

 #### DeepSeek Coder from DeepSeek

-You should use `deepseek-coder-6.7b` right now.
-If it's not possible, you could try `deepseek-coder-1.3b` instead.
+- Unlimited GPU: `deepseek-coder-6.7b`
+- Limited GPU: `deepseek-coder-1.3b`

 #### StarCoder 2 from Hugging Face

-`starcoder-2-7b` is the best right now.
-If it's not possible, you could try `starcoder-2-3b` instead.
+- Unlimited GPU: `starcoder-2-7b`
+- Limited GPU: `starcoder-2-3b`

 *You can also use other autocomplete models by adding them to your `config.json`.*